-- reference list
+- reference list - appendices.

-- appendices

-- cover sheet

-- table of contents.

 7 Referencing your project

 Any sources you refer to in your project must be referenced correctly, to acknowledge the source, to avoid plagiarism and to make it clear to the reader precisely which source has been used.
 The latter is important because the assessor marking your work will need to be able to locate these sources easily.